-In fiscal year 2021-2022, the District experienced a total increase in net position of \$244,405.
-This increase has reduced the accumulated net deficit to \$4,661,195 at June 30, 2022.
-As of that date, current assets exceeded current liabilities by \$558,832.
+In fiscal year 2023-2024, the District experienced a total decrease in net position of \$5,527.
+This decrease has increased the accumulated net deficit to \$4,480,604 at June 30, 2024.
+As of that date, current assets exceeded current liabilities by \$475,712.
 Prior to fiscal 2019, the District had experienced substantial negative net cash flow from operations which resulted in a sustained draw down of the District's available cash reserves.

-In the fiscal year 2018, management and the board of directors implemented a strategic deployment plan to maximize the potential for emergency response based on the highest probability for 911 requests for service, and at the same time reduce unnecessary payroll expenses was fully implemented.
-The reduction to payroll expenses was realized and in the current year, the District continues to experience positive cash flow.
+In the fiscal year 2018, management and the board of directors implemented a strategic deployment plan to maximize the potential for emergency response based on the highest probability for 911 requests for service, and at the same time reduce unnecessary payroll expenses, which was fully implemented.

-The District is operating with a net deficit.
+The District is operating at a net deficit.
 The significant expenses of the District are payroll and benefit related expenses.
-The primary increase in expenses and resulting increase in net deficit is the recognition of net pension liability and OPEB liability and recognition of their related expenses as required by the GASB.
+The primary reason for the net deficit is the recognition of net pension and OPEB long-term liabilities and recognition of their related expenses as required by the GASB.